mroughan/RatPack.jl/README.md

 + Glicko (1 and 2)
 + [MS TrueSkill](https://www.microsoft.com/en-us/research/project/trueskill-ranking-system/)

 The package also provides some additional tools for working with ratings.
+For instance simulating competitions according to several models, and I/O of data.

+Indeed the package also includes several test sets of data:

++ Small example from Langville and Meyer
++ 2009-10 NFL (also used as an example in Langville and Meyer)
++ NBA data used by 538
++

 ## How to use it